ARM-software/astc-encoder/README.md

 ## Windows and Linux

-For Windows and Linux the builds of the astcenc are provided as multiple binaries, each tuned for a specific SIMD instruction set.
+For Windows and Linux, the builds of astcenc are provided as multiple binaries, each tuned for a specific SIMD instruction set.

 For x86-64 we provide, in order of increasing performance: